 - Nausea and vomiting

-- Hepatitis B symptoms do not go away in 2 or 3 weeks, or new symptoms develop
+- Hepatitis B symptoms do not go away in 2 to 3 weeks, or new symptoms develop.

-- You belong to a high-risk group for hepatitis B and have not yet received the HBV vaccine.
+- You belong to a high-risk group for hepatitis B and have not had the HBV vaccine.

 Hepatitis B is irritation and swelling (inflammation) of the liver due to infection with the hepatitis B virus (HBV).